I've had many CT scans. Should I be concerned?

 Age plays an important role in radiation sensitivity.
 Adults have less risk for radiation-induced health conditions, such as thyroid problems, than children.

 In patients age 60 and older, radiation exposure is not as significant an issue.
 The body tissues of older patients are less sensitive to the effects of radiation.
-Plus, illnesses that affect older patients more often require CT scans than illnesses that affect children.
+It is also important to note that, illnesses affecting older patients are more likely to require CT scans compared with illnesses affecting children.

 For more information, see Radiation Risk and Age.